 Whether you prefer modern, pre-lit artificial Christmas trees or real Christmas trees with hand-strung lights, we all have a holiday style preference.
-While everyone has their own ideas about how to decorate a Christmas tree, there are a few general tree decorating ideas that will help make the process go more smoothly and let everyone enjoy this fun holiday tradition together.
+While everyone has their own ideas about how to decorate a Christmas tree, there are essential tree decorating ideas that will help make the process go more smoothly and let everyone enjoy this fun holiday tradition together.

-Use this guide to help you learn how to decorate a Christmas tree step by step.
+Use this guide to learn how to decorate a Christmas tree step by step.